Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

 Rather, experiments in which the stratospheric wind is varied can inform us on how the phase of the QBO modulates the linear growth rate.
-Figure \ref{fig11}, middle panel, shows that the growth rates are higher for easterly phases of the QBO than westerly phases, but only when $z_c$ is higher than 14 km, which is consistent with the observation that the MJO is stronger during QBO easterlies than westerlies \citep{yoo2016modulation}.
+Figure \ref{fig9}, middle panel, shows that the growth rates are higher for easterly phases of the QBO than westerly phases, but only when $z_c$ is higher than 14 km, which is consistent with the observation that the MJO is stronger during QBO easterlies than westerlies \citep{yoo2016modulation}.
 On the other hand, the growth rates are nearly constant with QBO phase for $z_c = 14$ km.
-The phase speeds of the MJO-like mode are slightly faster under QBO easterlies than westerlies for $z_c = 14$ and $15$ km.
+The phase speeds of the MJO-like mode are slightly faster under QBO easterlies than westerlies for all choices of $z_c$.
 Note that this is inconsistent with observations, which seem to indicate that the MJO propagates faster under QBOW than QBOE \citep{nishimoto2017influence}, though, as noted by \citet{son2017stratospheric}, stronger MJO events propagate more slowly across the Maritime Continent than weaker ones.
-Only when $z_c = 16$ km does the MJO propagate more slowly under QBO easterlies than westerlies.

 How can we explain the results of the linear model?
-To understand these differences, we look at $q_v$ and $w(z_c)$ under varying $z_c$ and stratospheric wind (Figure \ref{fig12}), since these variables control the cloud-radiative feedback in the system.
-At $z_c = 14$ km, there are not significant differences in the magnitude of $w(z_c)$ between QBO easterlies and westerlies.
-Hence, there are minimal differences in $|q_v|$ and the cloud-radiative feedback, leading to minimal control of the growth rate by the stratospheric wind.
+To understand these differences, we look at $q_v$ and $w(z_c)$ under varying $z_c$ and stratospheric wind (Figure \ref{fig10}), since these variables control the cloud-radiative feedback in the system.
+At $z_c = 14$ km, there are small differences in the magnitude of $w(z_c)$ between QBO easterlies and westerlies.
+Hence, there are minimal differences in $q_v$ and the cloud-radiative feedback, leading to minimal control of the growth rate by the stratospheric wind.
 On the other hand, as $z_c$ increases, we see a poleward expansion in $w(z_c)$; at $z_c = 16$ km, there are three local peaks in $w(z_c)$ and $q_v$, coinciding with the two off-equatorial Rossby gyres and the equatorial Kelvin-wave.

 The behavior of $w(z_c)$ with increasing $z_c$ is directly attributable to the differences in vertical structure between the equatorial Kelvin-wave and Rossby wave components of the MJO-like eigenmode.
 Since the Rossby waves are much more barotropic under lower stratospheric easterlies than westerlies, off-equator $w(z_c)$ and thus $q_v$ are generally larger under QBOE than QBOW.
 This effect is stronger with larger $z_c$ given the barotropic vertical structure of the Rossby waves.
 On the other hand, the first baroclinic mode, which is less sensitive to the mean zonal wind of the stratosphere, dominates the vertical structure of the Kelvin-wave.
 Thus, even though the Kelvin-wave is trapped in the troposphere under stratospheric westerlies, resulting in a larger vertical velocity on the equator for westerly stratospheric winds, the difference in $w(z_c)$ is not significant given the dominance of the baroclinic mode over the barotropic mode near the equator.